Nectar Virtual Desktop Service

 Specifications

-Operating system: types available are Ubuntu 20.04 (focal), Ubuntu 22.04 (jammy), CentOS 7, Rocky Linux, Fedora Scientific, Geodesktop, and Neurodesktop (provided by AEDAPT) .
+Operating system: types available are Ubuntu 20.04 (focal), Ubuntu 22.04 (jammy), Rocky Linux, Fedora Scientific, Geodesktop, Windows Server 2022 and Neurodesktop (provided by AEDAPT) .

 Note: additional desktop options may be added in the future.

-Storage: A single 50GB volume will be included for the Operating System and Working Storage.
+Storage: A single 50GB volume will be included for the Operating System and Working Storage, or 100GB for Windows desktops.

 Resources: The default resourcing for a desktop is 8 virtual CPU Cores & 16GB RAM.